Who gets it first? Here's the New York City vaccination plan for COVID-19

 RELATED: Gov. Cuomo announces COVID vaccine delivery date for New York

-As for distributing it to all New Yorkers, "It will obviously take months," Mayor Bill de Blasio said.
-He did note, more doses will be arriving in the city weekly.
+"It will obviously take months," Mayor Bill de Blasio said.
+He did note, however, that more doses will be arriving in the city weekly.

 The mayor added that there will be a great effort after health care workers and nursing homes to get the vaccine to the 27 New York City neighborhoods most deeply affected by the coronavirus.

-"The challenge of turning a vaccine into a vaccination is a formidable one," said Dr. David Chokshi, NYC Health Commissioner.
+"The challenge of turning a vaccine into a vaccination is a formidable one," Health Commissioner Dr. David Chokshi said.

-He said the city is prepared to receive and store 320,000 of the vaccines at -80 degrees Celsius and millions more in cold storage.
-With the help of hospitals, the city can store 1.5 million doses of the vaccine.
+The city is prepared to receive and store 320,000 of the vaccines at -80 degrees Celsius and millions more in cold storage, Dr. Chokshi said, and with the help of hospitals, the city can store 1.5 million doses of the vaccine.

 MORE CORONAVIRUS COVID-19 COVERAGE